PenguinMod/PenguinMod-Home/src/resources/markdown/guidelines/moderation.md

 - 12hr temp ban (1st), 24hr temp ban (2nd) 48hrs after that (3rd+)
 - If it's been a month or so, you should just ignore any previous offenses of this rule and start from first offense
 ## "Chatroom" Projects or Projects based around online chatting + Projects with an online chat feature + Limits on Audio/Sound + Money + Copyright
+Concise (but opinion-based) ruling on Loud Audio:
+- You cannot play Loud (above editor boundary) or Distorted (really high pitched & loud, crunchy) audio for prolonged periods of time (3-5+ seconds).

 Non-PM related Copyright is not enforced at the moment.
 We will let you know if it ever does.
 - Remove the project (soft-delete) and use the quick reject for these.
 - No user punishment until they've uploaded two of these.